azizbelhadjsayar/ai-reading-assistant/README.md

 - Bullet-point format for quick scanning
 - Perfect for busy readers

+### 🌍 Smart Language Detection
+- Automatically detects article language (French/English)
+- Generates summaries in the same language as the content
+- No manual configuration needed

 ### 🎧 Text-to-Speech
 - Listen to summaries while multitasking
 - Built-in browser TTS (no external dependencies)